pitr-ch/pitr-ch.github.com/presentations/2015-fosdem/slides.md

 -   Opinionated
 -   Dependent on `ActiveSupport`
 -   One man's effort
+-   Ruby implementation dependent

+???

+-   .
--   Implementation specific
+-   .
+-   let you choose best tool
+-   so far only one dependency which we maintain
--   *TODO*
+-   .
+-   easy to develop on MRI (fast startup) then switch to JRuby in production for example

+*TODO add more*

 ---
 # What is .red[concurrent-ruby]?

--   Gem
+-   Gem in `ruby-concurrency` organization
--   Library
+    -   Also `ref`, `thread_safe`
--   MIT-licensed
+-   MIT-license
 -   CRuby, JRuby, and Rubinius support
 -   Toolbox
     -   Low level abstractions
     -   High level abstractions
 -   Active community
     -   over 1K Github stars
-    -   26 contributors
+    -   26+22 contributors

 ???

+*TODO* organization

+-   .
+-   .
+-   .
+-   Choose your Ruby implementation.
+-   To help with building more tools
 -   J: 1K people may just want to return back and read it

 ---